ryjo1026/plex-landing-page/README.md

 ## Contribution
 This project is open-sourced under the MIT license.
 Feel free to make issues and pull requests for any improvements you want to see.

+## Help
+Please feel free to open an issue even if you just need help getting it set up!
+I'm very responsive to new issues and actively looking to remove friction from the setup process.